jackpck/RAG/README.md

 - **Langchain**, specifically **LCEL** (LangChain Expression Language) as the main development framework.
   Modularity is further enhanced using **dynamic chaining**
 - **mlflow** is used for experimentation and model versioning in MVP2
+- **Langsmith** is used for prompt versioning
+- **neon** is used for logging user feedback and persisting vector embedding

+## Instructions
+- The `pipeline_config.yaml` is now splitted into `embedding_pipeline_config.yaml` which creating vector embeddings of the document chunks and stored on the serverless PostgreSQL database, and `inference_pipeline_config.yaml` which start from the retriever, retrieving top k chunks to the generation of the final response.
+- mlflow user interface can be accessed through the command `mlflow ui`

 ![Alt text](./static/RAG_pipeline.png)
 ---